Ragzouken/bipsi/docs/index.md

 * `GET_INK_VAR(varname)` : extract the value of the variable `varname` from inside of ink.
 * `DIVERT_TO(knot_name)` : jump to the knot `knot_name` and continue the story from there. (this is equivalent to `ChoosePathString`)

+## Additional Bipsi event properties

+* `say-style, JSON` : `say-style` will behave for all text said by ink as if it were said by regular `dialog`.
+If a `say-style` is defined on the player character, all said text will default to that style.

 ## Custom ink syntax

 ### Choices